Not Just Sitting – the meditation inherent within yoga

 It has been said that seated meditation may be the one most viewed as the ‘real deal’ as seen most prominently in esoteric and mystical imagery.
 Whether this has any truth, many people believe sitting to access connection with a larger consciousness as the ‘right way’.

 Simply confining meditation to sitting not only misses a variety of ways in which to connect inwards, but can also be a limitation for those for whom a hunched posture is the norm from desk or screen use.
 Often this is accompanied by thrusting the chin forward, creating compression at the base of the skull, making it difficult to find open, spacious, awareness in the brain stem.
-Alternative positions not only offer a different viewpoint and experience, but (alongside asana) help unravel these patterns and move in the direction of rising up rather than collapsing down (in body and in experience) during meditation.
+Alternative positions not only offer a different viewpoint and experience, but (alongside postures or asana) help unravel these patterns and move in the direction of rising up rather than collapsing down (in body and in experience) during meditation.

 Four different states for mindfulness are described in the Buddhist text, the Mahāsatipaṭṭhāna Sutta; “The Greater Discourse on the Foundations of Mindfulness”,